 Q. When is the next examination for ECO Trainee 1?

-A. The Environmental Conservation Officer Trainee written test was last held on November 16, 2013.
+A. The Environmental Conservation Officer Trainee test is scheduled for November 19, 2016.

 For future examination announcements: sign up at the "Civil Service Exam Notification" on the right side of this page.

 Q. How do I apply for the exam?

 A. The exam is administered by the NYS Department of Civil Service - not our Department.
 When the exam announcement is actually published, it will have complete instructions for filing for the test and paying the fee.